-Gosselin hits Angels past Twins 7-1 in doubleheader opener
+Cobb, Gosselin put Angels past Twins 7-1 in doubleheader

 Gosselin hit his first homer for the Angels in the first inning, but Miguel Sanó singled and scored for Minnesota in the second on a sacrifice fly by Refsnyder, who is from nearby Laguna Hills.

-Gosselin cleared the bases in the second with a double over Luis Arraez in left.
 Gosselin’s four RBIs matched his career high set Sept.
 1, 2015, for Arizona at Colorado — also in the first game of a doubleheader.

-Ward hit his third homer of the season off Tyler Duffey in the fifth, and Juan Lagares added an RBI double.
+Ward hit his third homer of the season off Tyler Duffey in the fifth.

 NO SHO-TIME